-Today’s article will raise your awareness about the timesheet mistakes you might be making.
-Despite being common, they are very harmful.
-Especially because they jeopardise the accuracy of your reports.
+Today’s article aims to raise awareness of the timesheet mistakes you might be making.
+Although they are common, they can be very damaging, especially as they compromise the accuracy of your reports.

-Timesheets are simple.
-The employee logs their time, the employer calculates what they are owed for their time.
-Or what they need to bill the client for the employee’s time.
-Simple, right?
-Unfortunately, only in theory.
-When it comes to practice, many nuances arise from both filling up and processing the timesheets.
-Even something as simple as ensuring they are submitted on time can become a massive roadblock.
-Let alone more complicated matters such as differentiating rates, expenses incurred and many more.
+Timesheets seem straightforward.
+The employee records their hours, and the employer calculates what they are owed or what they need to bill the client for the employee’s time.
+Simple, isn’t it?
+Unfortunately, this is only true in theory.
+In practice, many complexities arise from both filling out and processing timesheets.
+Even something as basic as ensuring they are submitted on time can become a significant hurdle.
+Not to mention more complex issues such as differentiating rates, expenses incurred, and many other factors.

-What we are trying to say is that 1001 things can go wrong when dealing with timesheets.
-In today’s article, we will be reviewing some of the most common timesheet mistakes, how they affect your business and how to prevent them from happening.
-But before that, let’s add some clarity on why it matters.
+What we are trying to say is that 1001 things can go wrong with timesheets.
+In today’s article, we will review some of the most common timesheet mistakes, how they affect your business, and how to prevent them from occurring.
+But before that, let’s clarify why it’s important.

 Why is Timesheet Accuracy Important?